Christiana-AE/AirBnB_clone/README.md

 Functionalities of this command interpreter:
 - Create a new object (ex: a new User or a new Place)
-- Retrieve an object from a file, a database etc...
+- Retrieve an object from a file, a database etc.
 - Do operations on objects (count, compute stats, etc...)
 - Update attributes of an object
 - Destroy an object